emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 9. Let tag = truncate(full_tag, tag_length)
 10. Return (ct, tag)

+The encoding of L align with existing implementations of GCM.

 ## Authenticated Decryption Function

 The decryption function Decrypt(K, N, A, ct, tag) decrypts a ciphertext, verifies that the authentication tag is correct, and returns the plaintext on success or an error if the tag verification failed.